 By going over your allotted time, some see it as bad manners or that you are eating into the time of another speaker.
 Even if you are the only speaker it’s not really considerate to the audience if you run over – everyone has busy schedules and it’s not easy for people to up and leave before a talk has finished so try not to put anyone in the audience in that situation.

 When on stage if you are in the zone you’ll lose track of time so always time yourself.
 Above, I suggested you use a timer – and for me, a simple watch isn’t the best instrument for several reasons.
 If throughout your presentation you keep checking your watch – so will the audience!
-You might look like you are in a hurry with somewhere better to be – not there!
+Using your phone isn’t good either, it will either distract you or you could get embarrassing messages popping up every few minutes.
 I like kitchen timers – I never thought I’d find myself writing that sentence!
 I buy small timers that are easy to rest on the table (they normally have a little stand) to the side and click on when you start.
-Or for my training where appropriate, I take a full sized clock, which cost just a few pounds and its a light plastic so it can be stuck on a wall with blue tack!
+Or for my training where appropriate, I take a full-sized clock, which cost just a few pounds and its a light plastic so it can be stuck on a wall with blue tack!
 I pop it on the back wall and then I can check for time without having to look away from the audience.

 Depending on what timing device you use, I find that it is best when practising to write the timings of each section e.g. 10 minutes AND the time that it should be on the clock when you reach that element, then if your timing slips you can adjust but if you start on time it’s easy to glance and see you are at the right place at the right time.